Suppose you have the following code:

 Ranks: Every type has a rank. unsigned types have the same rank as the corresponding signed type.
 Ranks satisfy the following:

-char < short < int < long < long long
+char < short < int < long < long long.Representation of integer types:

 - Signed types consist of sign bits, padding bits and value bits.